oanda/apidocs/v1/forex-labs.md

 ## Forex Labs

-As part of our OANDA API offering, we provide access to OANDA FxLabs for forex analysis, signals and tools.
+As part of our OANDA API offering, we provide access to OANDA fxLabs for forex analysis, signals and tools.
 The information provided by these API requests is available on our [Forex Labs](http://fxtrade.oanda.ca/analysis/labs) website.

 All the endpoints on this page require authentication, as such they cannot be accessed through the sandbox environment.
 Examples on this page are shown using the api-fxpractice environment.